PombertLab/A2GB/README.md

-	[0] to annotate the locus as a 'hypothetical protein' [m] to manually annotate the locus, e.g. DUFxxx domain-containing protein [n] to manually annotate the locus with annotation notes, e.g. structural homolog [?] to mark this annotation for review and add annotation notes (optional)
+	[0] to annotate the locus as a 'hypothetical protein' [m] to manually annotate the locus, e.g. DUFxxx domain-containing protein [n] to manually annotate the locus with annotation notes, e.g. structural homolog [?] to mark this annotation for review and add annotation notes

 	[x] to exit
 ```